+Sound can spark images.
+I can listen to sound to intensify my environment, I can listen to sound to escape my environment, and I can listen to sound to travel.
 While on Gozo, I field-recorded 131 individual audio files of a decent quality with a total length of a bit more than 7 hours.
-This blog post is an exploration on how to make use of these island soundscape recordings in the framework taught on the field course and a performative response to the question: How to (academically) write about and present recorded audio?
+This blog post is now an exploration on how to make use of these island sound recordings in the framework taught on the fieldcourse and a performative response to the question: How to (academically) write about and present recorded audio?

 Springweg is one of the longest and certainly the oldest street in the city centre of Utrecht.
 It is a lively, but private street and on every corner one gets the air of something hidden behind the smalltownish facades, stories and memories that shimmer through the buildings and seem to wait to be uncovered by the occasional flâneur that has no specific place to go and just came here to be.
 But how to uncover an old street's mysteries?

 Sounds are more than mere traces of real world objects that add another flavour and can be tracked back to what we see.
 Sound itself is generative for the world: The sound's source can not be grasped indepently from the sound's perception, as "listening cannot contemplate the object/phenomenon heard separate from its audition because the object does not precede listening."